hfahad/Xploraytion_code/README.md

 # Requirements

 ## Required packages:
-The required packages for both PyTorch and Keras implementation are listed in separate requirements.txt files and can be installed using the following command:
+The required packages for PyTorch implementation are listed in separate requirements.txt files and can be installed using the following command:

 ```
 pip install -r requirements.txt